saviynt/ExternalConnectorFramework-APISpec/README.md

 # ExternalConnectorFramework-APISpec

-Repository for External Connector Framework Open API Spec
+This is the repository for External Connector Framework Open API Spec